Submitted by circleinteractive on Thu, 2020-01-16 09:48

 CLAS Cymru works in collaboration with the Green Flag Community Award which is managed by Keep Wales Tidy.
 We are working with them to increase the number of community managed green spaces and the number of eligible green flag community sites.
-CLAS Cymru runs an award programme to recognise community projects that have managed to acquire land for effective green space projects such as orchards, woodlands and community gardens.
-All these projects manage valuable nature-based activities and the CLAS Cymru community managed award is a steppingstone to achieving a Green Flag Community Award.
+CLAS Cymru runs its own award programme to recognise community projects that have managed to acquire land for effective green space projects such as orchards, woodlands and community gardens.
+All these projects manage valuable nature-based activities and the CLAS Cymru Community Managed Award is a steppingstone to achieving a Green Flag Community Award.

-CLAS Cymru also and has a partner programme with Cardiff University Law School and Blake Morgan Solicitors to work on case studies and provide up to date guidance documents and templates.
+CLAS Cymru also and has a partner programme with Cardiff University Law School and Blake Morgan LLP law firm to work on case studies and provide up to date guidance documents and templates.
 We continue to work with them to keep our website up to date with the latest advice on leases, licenses and other legal issues around community land.

 If you would like more information or need advice on getting land to set up your community green space project please contact our CLAS Cymru Coordinator Lucie Taylor - firstname.lastname@example.org